oVirt/ovirt-site/source/feature/nagios-integration.html.md

     # /usr/lib64/nagios/plugins/gluster/discovery.py -c <name for your cluster> -H <hostname/ip of any node in your cluster>

 This will configure monitoring for gluster services on nodes in your cluster.
-A sample screenshot is below
+A sample screenshot from nagios server at <https://hostname/nagios> is below

 ![](Gluster-Nagios-screenshot.png "Gluster-Nagios-screenshot.png")